 - Plug wire disconnected

-This probably isn’t your first chainsaw but it is a new saw and so may have a slightly different starting procedure to previous models you’re familiar with.
+My father was a mechanic, too, and when troubleshooting, he taught me first to verify the reported problem; I’ll confess I haven’t listened to all his advice, but this one is gold.
+This probably isn’t your first chainsaw, but it is a new saw, and so it may have a slightly different starting procedure to previous models you’re familiar with.

 A normal starting procedure goes like this: